 Betsy Natter started teaching in the Maseeh College of Electrical and Computer Engineering and University Studies in 2004.
 Prior to teaching she spent ten years in the semiconductor industry in positions ranging from process and device engineering to management of quality and reliability.
 Teaching semiconductor physics had been a goal and was a natural transition, but teaching Design & Society and working with a great variety of teammates has been an unexpected delight.
 She hopes to make science and engineering less intimidating and more easily understood so her students can prosper in our technological society.
 She received her BS in Physics from Caltech and her MS in Electrical Engineering from the Oregon Graduate Institute.
 She loves reading, playing the piano, backpacking, skiing, and spending time with her family.

-Sarah Wolf Newlands teaches Freshman Inquiry "The Work of Art" and Sophomore Inquiry "Popular Culture", as well as courses in drawing, painting, and contemporary art history.
-Sarah's students often work collaboratively on interdisciplinary projects in museums and other cultural institutions.
+Sarah Wolf Newlands teaches Freshman and Sophomore Inquiry, as well as courses in museology, studio art, and theory.
+Sarah's students often work collaboratively on interdisciplinary projects in museums and cultural institutions.
 She emphasizes process, while promoting students' understanding of their work within larger theoretical and cultural frameworks.
 Sarah received an MFA from Portland State University and a BFA from the Rhode Island School of Design, and has been actively involved in museum education since she began giving tours at the Walker Art Center in Minneapolis in the mid-1990s.
-Her own art brings together the language of formal abstraction with commonplace everyday things, using repetition and process as methods of transformation.
+Her own art brings together the language of formal abstraction with commonplace everyday things.

 Ben Perkins is a geologist, environmental scientist, and outdoor enthusiast.
 His primary research interest is exploring how geology and human activities control the occurrence of problematic trace elements such as arsenic and chromium in surface and ground waters.
 Ben holds a BS and MS in geology and received his Ph.D. in environmental sciences and resources from Portland State University.
 He has taught geology courses at Portland State University, Portland Community College, and Washington State University.
 He worked for eight years as a professional environmental consultant, much of that time in the Willamette Valley.
 Most recently, he was a postdoctoral fellow with the U.S. Geological Survey in Menlo Park, California.
 His wife has a Ph.D. in biochemistry.
 They both enjoy hiking and camping, gardening, cooking, music, and travel.